DISK: Differentiable Sparse Kernel Complex for Efficient Spatially-Variant Convolution: Methodology

-We observe that the cost of generating or storing spatially varying kernels by previous methods scales linearly with image resolution.
-To address this significant overhead while still leveraging expressive, sparsely optimized kernels, we introduce \textit{Filter-Space Interpolation}, a method that decouples kernel computational complexity from image size.
+We observe that, in prior work, the cost of generating or storing spatially varying kernels grows linearly with image resolution.
+To remove this bottleneck while retaining expressive, sparsely optimized kernels, we introduce \textit{Filter-Space Interpolation}, which decouples kernel-generation complexity from image size.

 Our spatially varying filtering is built on an ordered set of $M$ basis sparse filters, which discretely sample a continuous, one-dimensional space $\mathcal{F}$ of filters.
 Each basis filter, $f_k$, corresponds to a scalar parameter $p_k$ (with $p_1 < p_2 < \dots < p_M$) and consists of a unique set of $N$ sampling offsets and weights.
 This design allows our basis to represent a wide range of filter behaviors across the parameter space, from applying arbitrary linear transformations to a kernel to simply varying the standard deviation ($\sigma$) of a Gaussian.
 We define the basis as: